- Many people with gastroesophageal reflux disease (GERD) will experience a sharp or tender pain in the chest that mimics heart-related problems.

 - Chest pain should be taken seriously.
 Talk with your doctor about your symptoms.

-NCCP is usually accompanied by a burning behind your breastbone and may not be as present in the left arm as cardiac pain is.
-Esophageal spasms (constriction of the muscles around the food tube) due to damage within the esophagus (either from acid reflux or other medical issues) can cause pain in your throat and the upper area of your chest as well.
+NCCP is usually accompanied by a burning behind your breastbone and may not be as present in the left arm.
+Esophageal spasms are the constriction of the muscles around the food tube.
+They occur when acid reflux or other medical issues cause damage within the esophagus.
+In turn, these spasms can cause pain in your throat and the upper area of your chest as well.

 You may be able to tell what type of chest pain it is by assessing the type of pain you’re feeling.
 Common ways that patients describe pain associated with heart disease include:

 Ask yourself if your chest pain changes in intensity or goes away completely when you change your body position to determine the cause of the discomfort.
-Muscle strains and GERD-based chest pain tend to feel better upon moving your body.
+Muscle strains and GERD-related chest pain tend to feel better when you move your body.
 The symptoms of acid reflux, including chest pain and heartburn, may ease considerably as you straighten your body to a sitting or standing position.
-Bending and lying down — particularly right after eating — can make GERD symptoms and discomfort worse.
+Bending and lying down can make GERD symptoms and discomfort worse, particularly right after eating.

-Cardiac chest pain continues to hurt, regardless of the position of your body.
+Cardiac chest pain continues to hurt, regardless your body position.
 However, it can also come and go throughout the day, depending on the severity of angina.
-Non-cardiac chest pain associated with indigestion or a pulled muscle, for example, tends to be uncomfortable for an extended period of time before going away.
+NCCP associated with indigestion or a pulled muscle, for example, tends to be uncomfortable for an extended period of time before going away.

 Assessing other symptoms that occur with chest pain can help you distinguish one form of pain from another.
 Pain caused by a cardiac issue can make you feel: